jmrio/uk-intl-kb/README.md

      </configItem>
  </variant>
 ```
-7. Select "English (Interantional, Extended)" in your keyboard layout
+7. Select "English (International, Extended)" in your keyboard layout
 8. Enjoy

 ## Original project and thanks